Develop5/PlaywrightAmazon/README.md

 This can be launched from the command line, from time to time as well, to ensure the code is still clean.

 Create cucumber.js      (I have copied the cucumber.js file from the e2e folder to here)
-Update package.json (I have copied the block "script" from the e2e project, to here) and install babel
+Update package.json     (Copy the script block from another api_e2e project, to here) and install babel

     npm install @babel/core